-Exam Procedures
+24.1 Exam Procedures

-Qualifying examinations will be offered at the end of the course (during ESU finals week) for the designated courses in the chart below.
+Qualifying examinations will be offered at the end of the semester (during ESU finals week) for the designated courses in the chart below.
 Students are required to successfully complete exams in two of the four content areas and one research exam.
-Each student must formally indicate to the Director of the Doctoral Program their intension to take each qualifying examination.
+Each student must formally indicate to the Director their intension to take each qualifying examination.

 The qualifying exam as listed in the chart below will be a "take-home" exam offered during ESU finals week (fall or spring semester).
-The exam must be completed within one week on the date indicated by the doctoral program director.
-The exam will be sent to the student by the doctoral program director and the response should be submitted to the director.
-The exam will be evaluated by the course professor (first reader) and another professor (second reader) with expertise in the content area and approved by the doctoral program director.
-If the first and second reader cannot agree on the final evaluation, a third reader with expertise in the exam area will be asked to read and evaluate the exam.
+The exam must be completed on the date indicated by the Director.
+The exam will be sent to the student by the Director, and the student's response should be submitted to the Director.
+The exam will be evaluated by the course professor (first reader) and another professor (second reader) with expertise in the content area and approved by the Director.
+If the first and second readers cannot agree on the final evaluation, a third reader with expertise in the exam area will be asked to read and evaluate the exam.

 Student will be notified of her/his examination evaluation within 2 weeks, or longer up to 4 weeks when more than five (5) students take the exam.
 Students must successfully complete each exam (satisfactory or excellent grade) before moving forward in the program.
-In the event that a student does not pass an examination (unsatisfactory), s/he must discuss her/his progress with the course professor and the doctoral program director.
+In the event that a student does not pass an examination (unsatisfactory), the student must discuss their progress with the course professor and the Director.
 The student will then be advised to take one of these four actions: 1) use the professor's comments/suggestions and immediately (within two weeks) rewrite the exam essay; 2) enroll for independent study with a professor and retake the exam within the following semester; 3) take a leave of absence from the program; or 4) permanently discontinue participation in the program.

-Qualifying Exam Schedule
+24.2 Qualifying Exam Schedule

-Semester-Tier 1 & 2 Course Rotation Qualifying Exam Offered During ESU Finals Week First Fall, 2022 LI900 Orientation First Fall Semester, 2022 LI903 Research Philosophy LI891 The Knowledge Society First Spring Semester, 2023 LI904 Research Strategies; Quantitative Methods and The Knowledge Society Note: Must complete one Theory Information Behavior exam by the end of second semester.
-LI892 Information Behavior Seminar Second Summer (or as scheduled), 2023 LI940 Teaching and Learning in Organizations Second Fall Semester, 2023 LI905 Research Strategies: Qualitative Methods and Theory Management in Library and Information Agencies Note: must completed second exam by the end of second year.
-LI893 Management in Library and Information Agencies Information Behavior Second Spring Semester, 2024 LI890 Advanced Research Strategies Organization of Info 2027 LI894 Organization of Information Seminar Management in Library and Information Agencies The Knowledge Society Fall 2024 Taking Tier III Research, Required
+Qualifying Exam Offered Semester-Tier 1 & 2 Course Rotation During ESU Finals Week

+First Fall, 2024 LI900 Orientation First Fall Semester, 2024 LI903 Research Philosophy LI891 The Knowledge Society First Spring Semester, 2025 LI904 Research Strategies; Quantitative Methods and The Knowledge Society Note: Must complete one Theory Information Behavior exam by the end of second semester.
+LI892 Information Behavior Seminar Second Summer (or as scheduled), 2026 LI940 Teaching and Learning in Organizations Second Fall Semester, 2025 LI905 Research Strategies: Qualitative Methods and Theory Management in Library and Information Agencies Note: must completed • Information Behavior second exam by the end of second year.
+LI893 Management in Library and Information Agencies Second Spring Semester, 2026 LI890 Advanced Research Strategies Organization of Info Management in Library and LI894 Organization of Information Seminar Information Agencies The Knowledge Society Fall 2026 LI890 Advanced Research Strategies Research Research exam is required LI903 Research Philosophy following the rotation of all LI904 Research Strategies: four-research courses.
+Quantitative Methods and Theory; and LI905 Research Strategies: Qualitative Methods and Theory

-The Doctoral Program Director is responsible for recording student's examination results in the student's degree plan
+The Doctoral Program Director is responsible for recording student's examination results in the student's degree plan.